Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 About the Author:

-Co-founder of Datacop, a digital agency that fulfils marketing operation roles in large eCommerce companies such as OluKai, Melin, Roark, Visual Comfort and Company, Dedoles and others.
+Co-founder of Datacop, a digital agency that fulfills marketing operation roles in large eCommerce companies such as OluKai, Melin, Roark, Visual Comfort and Company, Dedoles and others.

-Common features of Segments features across all platforms include
+Common features of Segmentations across all platforms include

 the use of logical combinations “Logic A AND / OR Logic B”